WarpspeedSCP/yet-cc-rs/README.md

 cargo install --path .
 ```

+Note that this will only work if the cargo install directory, usually `$HOME/.local/bin`, is in your `$PATH` env variable.

+You might need to modify your `.bashrc` or equivalent shell init script to get this to work.

+I don't know enough about how Windows does things, so if it comes to that, consider putting the compiled `yeti.exe` file (located at `target\\release\\yeti.exe`) somewhere accessible, or edit the path to point there (Check this post out: https://stackoverflow.com/questions/4822400/register-an-exe-so-you-can-run-it-from-any-command-line-in-windows).

 If you only want to build the tool without installing it, use the command below instead of the last line above:

 ```bash